-Should you buy a WD Black SN850 or Seagate Firecuda 530 for your PS5?
+WD Black SN850 SSD vs. Seagate FireCuda 530: Which is best for PS5?

 - High-end models are hard to find

 With the ability to upgrade the internal storage of a PS5 using an approved NVME SSD, there's a couple of different options leading the pack, including the WD Black SN850 and Seagate Firecuda 530.
 Both of these models are among the best PS5 SSDs currently available.
 We'll break down the differences and what you need to know, but we'll go ahead and let you know: with the general electronic component shortage right now, both of these SSDs are fantastic, and outside of a handful of specific situations, you're going to be set either way.

 WD Black SN850 vs. Seagate FireCuda 530: What's the difference?

 Before we continue, it is imperative to note that both of these SSDs have models that include a heatsink, which we're comparing.
-While you can buy a drive without a heatsink — you'll usually have an easier time of it, and it'll be cheaper — we strongly recommend not using a drive without a heatsink in your PS5, as the extreme can cause degraded performance.
+While you can buy a drive without a heatsink — you'll usually have an easier time of it, and it'll be a little more affordable — we strongly recommend not using a drive without a heatsink in your PS5, as the extreme heat can cause degraded performance.

 The WD Black SN850 and Seagate FireCuda 530 are overall extremely similar.
 Both SSDs have similar pricing, read and write speeds, and even physical size, as both fit the requirements for an SSD to go into the PS5's internal SSD bay.